pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 `idle slope`.
 The next frame can begin transmitting when the credit is zero or positive.
 The idle slope controls the average outgoing data rate.

+**V2** In CBS, each outgoing queue is associated with a credit counter.
+The credit counter accumulates credits when the queue is idle, and consumes credits when frames are transmitted.
+The rate at which credits are accumulated and consumed is configured using parameters such as the `idle slope` and `send slope`.

+When the queue contains a packet to be transmitted, the credit counter is checked.
+If the credit counter is non-negative, the frame is transmitted immediately.
+If the credit counter is negative, the frame is held back until the credit counter becomes non-negative.

+By controlling the transmission of frames based on credits, CBS introduces gaps between frames, smoothing the traffic and providing opportunities for higher-priority traffic to be transmitted.
+This helps in reducing latency and jitter.

+.. **V1** In INET, the credit-based shaper is implemented by the
+.. :ned:`Ieee8021qCreditBasedShaper` simple module.
+This is a packet gate module (i.e. it only passes packets when it is open),
+.. that can be combined with a packet queue to implement the credit based shaper
+.. algorithm.
+A convenient way to insert a credit-based shaper into a network interface is to add it as a submodule to a :ned:`Ieee8021qTimeAwareShaper`.
+..
+The time aware shaper module has a configurable number of traffic classes, already contains queues for each,
+.. and can be added to Ethernet interfaces by setting the TODO parameter in the network node to true.
+..
+The ``transmissionSelectionAlgorithm`` submodule of the time-aware shaper can be overriden to be a credit-based shaper.
+..
+For example, here is a time-aware shaper module with credit-based shaper submodules, and two traffic classes:

+.. **V2** In INET, the credit-based shaper is implemented using the
+..
+Ieee8021qCreditBasedShaper simple module.
+This module acts as a packet gate,
+.. allowing packets to pass through only when it is open.
+It can be combined with a
+.. packet queue to implement the credit-based shaper algorithm.
+To conveniently
+.. incorporate a credit-based shaper into a network interface, it can be added as a
+.. submodule to an Ieee8021qTimeAwareShaper.
+The Ieee8021qTimeAwareShaper module
+.. supports a configurable number of traffic classes, pre-existing queues for each class, and
+.. can be enabled for Ethernet interfaces by setting the appropriate parameter in
+.. the network node to true.
+To utilize a credit-based shaper, the
+.. transmissionSelectionAlgorithm submodule of the time-aware shaper can be
+.. overridden accordingly.
+As an example, here is a time-aware shaper module that
+.. incorporates credit-based shaper submodules and supports two traffic classes.

-In INET, the credit-based shaper is implemented by the :ned:`Ieee8021qCreditBasedShaper` simple module.
-This is a packet gate module that can be combined with a packet queue to implement the credit based shaper algorithm.
-A convenient way to combine a credit-based shaper with queues, and to insert it into network interfaces, is to use a :ned:`Ieee8021qTimeAwareShaper`.
+**V3** In INET, the credit-based shaper is implemented using the :ned:`Ieee8021qCreditBasedShaper` simple module.
+This module acts as a packet gate, allowing packets to pass through only when it is open.
+It can be combined with a packet queue to implement the credit-based shaper algorithm.
+To conveniently incorporate a credit-based shaper into a network interface, it can be added as a submodule to an :ned:`Ieee8021qTimeAwareShaper`.
+The :ned:`Ieee8021qTimeAwareShaper` module supports a configurable number of traffic classes, pre-existing queues for each class, and can be enabled for Ethernet interfaces by setting the :par:`enableEgressTrafficShaping` parameter in the network node to ``true``.
+To utilize a credit-based shaper, the transmissionSelectionAlgorithm submodule of the time-aware shaper can be overridden accordingly.
+As an example, here is a time-aware shaper module that incorporates credit-based shaper submodules and supports two traffic classes:

-This module already has queue submodules, supports a configurable number of traffic classes, and fits into Ethernet interfaces by replacing the default packet queue module in the MAC layer of the interface.
-The credit-based shaper module takes the place of the optional ``transmissionSelectionAlgorithm`` submodule of the time-aware shaper.
-The submodules of a time-aware shaper module is shown below:
+..
+The credit-based shaper
+.. module takes the place of the optional ``transmissionSelectionAlgorithm``
+.. submodule of the time-aware shaper.
+The submodules of a time-aware shaper module
+.. is shown below:

+.. - the credit based shaper is a packet gate module (i.e. it only passes packets when it is open)
+.. that can be combined wit ha packet queue to implement the CBS algorithm.
+A convenient way to insert
+.. a CBS into a network node is as a submodule of a time aware shaper.
+.. - the time aware shaper has a configurable number of traffic classes, already contains queues for each,
+.. and can be added to Ethernet interfaces by setting the TODO parameter in the network node to true.
+.. - then, the transmission selection algorithm submodule of the time aware shaper can be a credit based shaper

 .. figure:: media/timeawareshaper.png
    :align: center

 **TODO** annotate the CBS on the image

+..
+Packets arriving in the time-aware shaper module are classified to the different
+.. traffic categories based on their PCP number.
+The priority is decided by the
+.. ``transmissionSelection`` submodule.
+This is a :ned:`PriorityScheduler`
+.. configured to work in reverse order, i.e., priority increases with traffic class
+.. index (on the image above, ``video`` has priority over ``best effort``).

+.. **V2**

-Packets arriving in the time-aware shaper module are classified to the different traffic categories based on their PCP number.
-The priority is decided by the ``transmissionSelection`` submodule.
-This is a :ned:`PriorityScheduler` configured to work in reverse order, i.e., priority increases with traffic class index (on the image above, ``video`` has priority over ``best effort``).
+Packets entering the time-aware shaper module are classified into different traffic categories based on their PCP number using the :ned:`PcpTrafficClassClassifier`.
+The priority assignment is determined by the `transmissionSelection` submodule, which utilizes a :ned:`PriorityScheduler` configured to operate in reverse order, i.e. priority increases with the traffic class index.
+For example, in the provided image, video traffic takes precedence over best effort traffic.

-.. note:: By default, the time-aware shaper doesn't do any time-aware shaping, as its gates are always open.
-Thus it is possible to use the combined time-aware shaper/credit-based shaper module as only a credit-based shaper this way, or add optional time-aware shaping as well (by specifying gate schedules).
+.. .. note:: By default, the time-aware shaper doesn't do any time-aware shaping, as its gates are always open.
+Thus it is possible to use the combined time-aware
+..    shaper/credit-based shaper module as only a credit-based shaper this way, or add optional time-aware shaping as well (by specifying gate schedules).

+**TODO** not a note, and not here.

 The :ned:`Ieee8021qCreditBasedShaper` module's :par:`idleSlope` parameter
 specifies the outgoing data rate of the shaper in `bps`.
 By default, the gate is open when the number of credits is zero or more.
 When the number of credits is positive, the shaper builds a burst reserve.
 However, by default, if there are no packets in the queue, the credits are set to zero.

+The Ieee8021qCreditBasedShaper module's idleSlope parameter determines the outgoing data rate of the shaper in bits per second (bps).
+The shaper allows packets to pass through when the number of credits is zero or more.
+When the number of credits is positive, the shaper accumulates a burst reserve.
+As defined in the standard, if there are no packets in the queue, the credits are set to zero.

+**TODO** other parameters as well

 .. note:: The :par:`idleSlope` parameter specifies the `channel data rate`.
 However, this is not the same as the data rate in the shaper due to protocol overhead.
           This is relevant when observing traffic in the shaper, as it isn't limited to the value of :par:`idleSlope`, but slightly less.